KohanMathers/Quill/SPEC.md

 let variable_name = value
 ```

 Variables are dynamically typed.
 All root-level variables are global to the scope.
-Subscope-local variables are created using `subscope.define()`.
+Subscope-local variables are created by assigning them a value.

 ### Data Types